 This course provides basic knowledge of some of the main approaches, methods, and application fields of Artificial Intelligence, under the computer engineering perspective.
 The following areas are covered:

 - graph search and constraint satisfaction problems

-- knowledge representation and reasoning in deterministic settings using logical languages (only for the MSc program in Computer Engineering, Cybersecurity and Artificial Intelligence)
+- knowledge representation and reasoning in deterministic settings using logical languages

 - knowledge representation and reasoning under uncertainty using probabilistic methods